-Susan lives between the escarpment and the sea (which she swims in or walks beside daily) in Thirroul, a northern suburb of Wollongong.
+Susan lives on Dharawal Country, between the escarpment and the sea, in Thirroul, a northern suburb of Wollongong.
 She studied BA (Communications) at UTS, Sydney, and her working life has seen her as a nursing assistant; sign laminator; Luna Park game stall attendant; waiter; ESL teacher at TAFE; English teacher in Athens; olive picker in Crete; youth hostel manager; tutor in reading and spelling; and an editorial assistant in publishing.
 She also had a stint in amateur theatre.

-After a couple of Susan’s stories were published in uni mags, there was a long lapse before she started sending out her work, which from 2005 began appearing in print and placing in competitions.
+After a couple of Susan’s stories were published in uni mags, many years passed before she started sending out her work, which from 2005 began appearing in print and placing in competitions.

 Her poetry collection, Waiting for the Southerly, was published in 2012, and Commended in the Anne Elder Award for a first book of poetry.

 After the release of Waiting for the Southerly, Susan turned her attention back to prose, focusing initially on short fiction and microfiction (aka flash), and then on a novel.

 Her collection of microfiction, Loopholes, was published in December 2016, and was a finalist in the Small Press Network’s Most Underrated Book Award (MUBA) of 2017.